 Car Riders Students who will be picked up by their parents or guardians are to line up beside the benches that face the parking lot between Rooms 5 to 8.
 They will be released as parents arrive.
 A note must be sent with the child to the teacher in the morning if there will be a change in the student's transportation after school.

-Signing Students Out Maria A. Ulloa Elementary School (MAUES) is a closed school campus.
-Once students arrive on campus, they may not leave the school grounds at any time without the permission of the principal or his/her designee.
-Students must stay within the designated areas during break and lunch periods.
-Parents or guardians who need to pull their child out of classes for a doctor's appointment or other legitimate reason must sign out their child in the Main Office.
-Students will not be released to any person other than the student's parents, court-appointed guardians, and those authorized adults listed on the Student Emergency Information Form.
+Signing Students Out Maria A. Ulloa Elementary School (MAUES) is a closed campus.
+Once students arrive on campus, they may not leave the school grounds at any time without the permission of the principal or authorized designee.
+Parents or guardians who need to pull their child out of classes for a doctor’s appointment or other legitimate reason must sign out their child in the Main Office.
+Office staff will indicate the time the student was pulled out from classes, and parents or guardians will be required to provide a note or doctor’s note to justify the early release.
+Students will not be released to any person other than the parents, court-appointed guardians, and those authorized adults listed on the Student Emergency Information Form.
+Therefore, it is critical that parents update this form at the beginning of the school year or any time any information changes.

-Procedures for Visitors Pursuant to 17 GCA Ch.
-7, 7109 School Property: Unauthorized Entryall visitors on campus must sign in at the Main Office and have written permission from the principal to remain on campus.
+Procedures for Visitors Pursuant to 17 GCA Ch.7 § 7109 School Property: Unauthorized Entry, all visitors on campus must sign in at the Main Office upon entering the campus and obtain written permission from the principal to remain on campus.
+Visitors must state their reason for being on campus and then wait for permission from the principal or authorized designee.
+Visitors will be asked for valid photo identification in order to receive a Visitor’s Pass.
+Visitors must wear their passes at all times while on campus and then sign out at the Main Office after their visit has ended.
+Identification will be returned.
 A person found on campus without written permission shall be guilty of a misdemeanor and may be fined $300, imprisoned for 30 days, or both.
-Unauthorized visitors found on the campus will be detained and referred to the Guam Police Department (GPD) for trespassing.
-All visitors are responsible following school board policies and local and federal laws.
-Upon entering the campus, all visitors are required to sign-in at the main office.
-Visitors will be asked for valid photo identification in order to receive a Visitor's Pass.
-Visitors must wear their passes while on campus, and then sign-out at the Main Office after their visit has ended.
-Identification will be returned.
+Unauthorized visitors found on campus will be detained and referred to the Guam Police Department (GPD) for trespassing.
+All visitors are responsible for following school board policies and local and federal laws.

-Visits by Relatives Parents are encouraged to visit the school.
-A visit gives parents the opportunity to learn about the school's programs, its practices, and its goals.
-At no time may student bring to school their siblings, relatives, or friends who are not MAUES students, unless permission has been granted by the principal.
-This exemption is generally reserved for approved special events.
+Visits by Relatives Parents and guardians are encouraged to visit the school.
+A visit gives parents and guardians the opportunity to learn about the school’s programs, its practices, and its goals.
+At no time may students bring to school their siblings, relatives, or friends who are not MAUES students.
+During special events where a large number of visitors is expected, sign-in stations will be set up where visitors will register and present their identification in order to receive authorization to be present on campus for the event.

 Privacy of Student Information The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C.
 1232g; 34 CFR Part 99) holds that schools must have written permission from the parent in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR 99.31) - School officials with legitimate educational interest; - Other school to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate official in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific state law.
 Schools may not release student information to relatives, neighbors, and friends of the family, unless they are court appointed legal guardians of the student.